kalekundert/bind_dna/notebook/20191219_anneal_linker_n_with_salt/anneal_linker_n_with_salt.rst

      similarly concentrated (and I probably didn't make the same 100x dilution error twice).

+   - The relatively poor annealing could also just be because o100 is missing its RT-arm.
+The poor annealing could then possibly explain the poor ligation efficiency.
+I definitely need to order the right oligo.

 - I think the high MW bands (~800) are mRNA dimers.

+   - High salt is consistent with more base pairing in nucleic acids.

    - Maybe I can ask Vienna what it thinks the dimer would be.